Jesus made this declarative statement about his Father, our God:

 In HELL, I suspect, the only QUIET times are of the bad kind.
 Absolute silence of an unknown duration that does nothing good, but only fosters those haranguing indictments that can not be denied.
 Not a stillness that lets one "rest in peace" (there will be NONE of that in HELL!) or a quiescent purposeful dormancy, but a bare boned exposure and amplification of every thought.

-Out of respect for your standing as an independent creature, made in his image, God only speaks to us in hushed, beseeching tones, and hopes we will listen.
+Out of respect for our standing as independent creatures, made in his image, God only speaks to us in hushed, beseeching tones, and hopes we will listen.
 He tells us of himself through the magnificence of the material world he created, and waits for the one logical response.
 He answers our deepest questions in the QUIET form of a book, and only invites us to read about his ways.

 One day such quality QUIET times will be unavailable.
 After a terrible windstorm, an earthquake, and a raging fire, God finally got through to Elijah in a gentle whisper.
 We should keep our ears perked up for that small QUIET voice of God, for he wants to save us from the forever badgering voices of guilt and shame that will plague those in HELL forever.